 "Hey, who allowed them to join this tournament?
 They're way too strong to compete; I mean, what's up with that?
 Someone is going to have to take that team down!"

-An SNK Boss is a boss in a Fighting Game
+is an opponent in a Fighting Game

 who breaks the rules